AtharvaK-XD/RootLock/README.md

 ## 📌 Disclaimer

 RootLock is a **portfolio project** built for educational purposes.
 It does not store, transmit, or log any passwords entered.
 All analysis happens locally in your browser.

----

-## 📄 License

-Open and free for inspiration.
-Feel free to explore, fork, and build on the idea.